 Everest Base Camp Trek in December

-Is it possible Everest Base Camp Trek in December?
+Is it possible for Everest Base Camp Trek in December?

-This is one of the very common questions asked us by many people.
+This is one of the very common questions asked by many people.
 Yes, Everest Base Camp Trek can be done easily in the month of December.
-The only difference is in the month of December, the temperature is relatively some lower than October, November.
+The only difference is in the month of December, the temperature is relatively lower than in October, and November.
 But it is bearable for trekking.
-And the trekking in December is like the same, not more tough than other months of the year.
+And the trekking in December is like the same, not tougher than other months of the year.

 Tips and Packing List for Everest Base Camp Trek in December